jvdbreggen/imagemodedemo/README.md

 ## Building the demo

-> [!CAUTION]
-> The commands need to be updated for all the sections

 We include the httpd service from the start in the base image.
 An alternative is to create a vanilla base image with only our login user in the base image and then do the steps to install httpd service.